-For program requirements and general information about our undergraduate program, CLICK HERE.
+For program/honors requirements and general information about our undergraduate program, see our Program of Study page.

 Welcome to the study of philosophy at NYU.

 These notes will tell you a bit about what to expect in your introductory course and how studying philosophy can contribute to your education and your career.
 Philosophy examines foundational questions — questions whose answers are presupposed in almost everything we think and do.
 For example: we assume that there is a difference between appearance and reality, between meaning and nonsense, between knowledge and ignorance, between right and wrong, between men and women, and that we understand these differences more or less.
 We assume that each of us is a conscious, rational being with a remembered past and envisioned future.
 We assume that the universe runs on laws that we can discover, and that society ought to run on laws that we collectively adopt.
 Philosophers expose and probe such assumptions, seeking a more explicit understanding of things previously taken for granted.